DANNYDEE93/Depo_3/README.md

 ##### **Post-incident report**
 #### ____________________________________________________________________________

 Between the hour of 12:45pm and 1:05pm on Septermber 22, 2023, all users of the Nike web application encountered an internal server error.
 As we were working on a second version of the web application, this version was hastily deployed to production at 12:45pm.
 Version 2 of the web application a code error within the 'application.py' and 'test_app.py' that caused issues with our internal server that disrupted the connectivity to Nike's web application.
-The incident was found and notified by the This critical-level incident affected 100% of users
+This critical-level incident affected 100% of users.
+The incident was found and notified by the
-<ins>**Reason for the incident**</ins>: Version 2 of the web application was deployed to the production stage with an internal server error.

-<ins>**Downtime**</ins>: 15 minutes

  <ins>**Resolution**</ins>